-UK Immigration has laid down rules to permit you to apply for a Family Visa if someone in your family is already residing in UK and you fulfil the criteria.
-A U.K. Family Visa is designed for non-European nationals who can come to or remain in the UK as the partners, children and elderly dependent relatives of people who are already in the UK.
-It allows British nationals, person with indefinite leave to remain status and EEA-nationals resident in the UK to sponsor their partners, parents, and children to come and live with them in the UK.
+UK Immigration has laid down rules to permit you to apply for a Non-spouse/partner U.K. Family Visa if someone in your family is already residing in the UK and you fulfill the criteria.
+Families with children and elderly relatives can apply for an EU Family Visa if they are dependent upon someone in the UK.
+Non-spouse/partner Family Visa allows British nationals, people with indefinite leave to remain status.
+As a side benefit, EEA nationals living in the UK can sponsor their families, in addition to their spouses and partners.

 Who is eligible for a Family Visa?

-If you are a non-EEA national and want to live and work in the UK for an extended period of time, you will need to make a UK Visa application.
+- If you are a non-EEA national and want to live and work in the UK for an extended period of time, you will need to make a UK Visa application.
 There are different types of visas available depending on your circumstance.
-A Family Visa is needed to join family members in the UK for a period longer than 6 months.
-If you are living outside of the UK, you can apply to a Family Visa to join your spouse, fiancée, partner, child, parent or relative who will provide long-term care for you.
+If you intend to stay with family in the UK for more than six months, you will need a Family Visa.
+If you are living outside of the UK, you can apply for a Family Visa to join your spouse, fiancee, partner, child, parent, or relative who will provide long-term care for you.

 What are the non partner/spouse UK Family Visa Types?

 - There is a range of UK family visa categories, depending on your personal circumstances and your relationship with the sponsoring UK resident.
 Apart from the Partner/Spouse Visa which we have posted on in a previous post, there are the:

 - British citizens who have parents living outside the United Kingdom can take them to the UK through a Parent Visa.
 The Parent Visa is a type of visa established for cases when a parent wants to join their child who is a citizen or a resident of the United Kingdom with no immigration restrictions.